keimlink/django-workshop/docs/recipes_admin.rst

 Thus the admin application can also be accessed in the browser we must also enable the URL of the admin.

-Jump to the file :file:`cookbook/urls.py` and uncomment the lines 4, 5 and 16.
+Jump to the file :file:`cookbook/urls.py` and uncomment the emphasized lines.
 Then the file looks like this:

 .. literalinclude:: ../src/cookbook/cookbook/urls.py
+    :lines: 1, 3-18
+    :emphasize-lines: 4, 5, 16
     :linenos:

 Further links to the Django documentation